Which vaccine has the fewest side effects?

 But, what if you don’t have a reaction?

-Most of the people we asked said they didn’t have a preference on which vaccine they got.
+Most of the people surveyed by Nexstar’s WOWK said they didn’t have a preference on which vaccine to get.
 They simply took what they could get.

 “I’m just glad that I was able to receive one,” Collett said.

-Bottom line is, no matter which one you get, experts say all of the vaccines are going to protect you.
+No matter which vaccine you get, experts say all of them are effective against the coronavirus.

-The Braxton County Community Care Program says they’ve given out more than 40-thousand vaccine doses, and overall nearly 325,000 West Virginians are now fully vaccinated with both shots.
+“All COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing COVID-19,” said the Centers for Disease Control and Prevention.

+As of Friday, more than 157 million vaccine doses had been administered, according to the CDC.